Informational Rescaling of PCA Maps with Application to Genetic Distance: PCA under Mutual Information

 and of course

-In effect mutual information is the Kullback-Leibler divergence between two distributions: the joint distribution $f(x,y)$ and the product $f(x) f(y)$ evaluated with respect to the joint distribution, \cite{cover2012elements}.
+In effect, and what is relevant for genetics, mutual information is the Kullback-Leibler divergence between two distributions: the joint distribution $f(x,y)$ and the product $f(x) f(y)$ evaluated with respect to the joint distribution, \cite{cover2012elements}.

-We note some difficulties translating direct frequencies into continuous functions but in our case the problem is solved via the identity further down, allowing us to transfer from the pairwise correlation.\footnote{Common practice consists is smoothing the kernel distribution then computing the mutual information.}
+We note some difficulties translating direct frequencies into continuous functions but in our case the problem is solved via the property that for Gaussian distributions, independence implies zero correlation (and vice versa), allowing us to transfer to MI from the pairwise correlation.
+(We note that common practice consists is smoothing the kernel distribution, then computing the mutual information.)